brainsynder-Dev/SimplePets-Wiki/permissions/pet-permissions/armor-stand.md

+---
+description: All permissions for the Armor Stand Pet
+---

 {% hint style="info" %}
 This pet is currently still 'In Development' an is only able to be used when
 <mark style="color:red;">`Allow-In-Development-Mobs`</mark> is set to <mark style="color:orange;">`true`</mark> in the config.yml
 {% endhint %}

----
-description: All permissions for the Armor Stand Pet
----

-{info}# Armor Stand
+# Armor Stand
 | Permission Node | Description |
 | - | - |
 | pet.type.armorstand.* | Grants full access to the pet, such as spawning the pet, flying, mounting, hat, and all the data items |